 Aside from Livery design and vehicle styling, I also find time to create detailed vehicle illustrations such as this Corvette illustration for Chevrolet.

 I have also been very fortunate to gain many OEM clients including GM, Nissan, Lamborghini, SEAT and Subaru and IMSA as a long standing series client.

 You can view these and many more in my News and Portfolio sections.

-We remain in British Columbia, Canada and with our fantastic little girl who loves cars as much as me!
+We remain in British Columbia, Canada and with our fantastic little girl who loves cars as much as her dad!

 With this digital age, I work remotely and can be on-call as and when you need me, in some cases the time difference for Europe and the Middle East can actually aid ‘overnight’ turn-around.
 The city is one of the main travel hubs for North America and with Seattle a couple of hours away am ideally placed for North American teams.

-Life is great, I know I’m very luck to have my hobby as my job and incredibly thankful to those I’ve mentioned plus the many clients, past, present and future.
+Life is great, I know I’m very luck for my hobby to become my career, even if it ends up being mega-hours.
+I am incredibly thankful to those I’ve mentioned plus the many clients, past, present and future.